The pixel

 Supply chain resilience is no longer a nice-to-have.
 It’s a necessity.

 In the past, supply chain resilience didn’t always need to be top of mind.
 With an ever-changing global landscape, maintaining a resilient supply chain is essential to providing high-quality experiences.
+As the world becomes more and more interconnected, events in faraway places affect businesses across the globe.
+The massive opportunity of globalization comes with more frequent disruptions, so you need a resilient supply chain that can adapt to volatility, take advantage of new opportunities, and ride out challenges.

 Why?
 The answer lies in the rapid expansion of globalization, which has increased competition and technology adoption across industries—and it continues to do so at an even faster pace today than ever before as markets become more competitive and customer expectations rise.
 Supply chain resilience helps businesses navigate the increasingly complex environment of supply chain strategies so they can adapt quickly enough to stay competitive and relevant in their industry segments without sacrificing profitability or sustainability along the way.